Vincent-Ang523/S-P-500-Machine-Learning-Forecasting/README.md

 # Stock-Market-ML-Forecasting
 **A machine learning framework for risk-adjusted stock market forecasting**

-This project builds a complete ML pipeline for predicting the **daily excess returns** of the S&P 500 and optimizing a portfolio’s **risk-adjusted Sharpe ratio**.
+This project builds a complete ML pipeline for predicting the **daily excess returns** of the S&P 500 and optimizing a portfolio’s **risk-adjusted Sharpe ratio**. **More details on algorithm and portfolio strategy used can be found in Project Report.pdf file**

 ---